 First, one or more wax sprues will be attached to your model.
 Next, it will be attached with the sprue to a wax ‘tree’, together with a bunch of other models.
 The tree is then placed in a flask and covered in a fine plaster.
 When the plaster solidifies, it forms the mold for casting the Gold.
 The plaster mold is then put in an oven and heated for several hours to a point where the wax is completely burned out.

 Then, the molten Gold is poured in to fill the cavities left by the wax.
 Once the metal has cooled and solidified, the plaster mold is broken and the Gold models are removed by hand.
-Finally, your model is filed and sanded to get rid of the sprues.
-It will be sanded, polished or sandblasted for the finish you desire.
+Finally, your model is filed and sanded to get rid of the sprues and then polished by hand.

 Get updated about discounts, challenges, new materials...